August 17, 2022

 You might also be interested in:

-Gene and Katie Hamilton are bird watchers who attend birding festivals and events and write about the wonders of the birding world.
+Gene and Katie Hamilton are veteran sail and power boaters and award winning boating writers.
+They are authors of Coastal Cruising Under Power and Practical Boating Skills.
 They are members of the Outdoor Writers Association of America.